codership/galera/Docs_tommi/python3/source/monitoringthecluster.rst

           ~1 minute.
 The output of the last invocation will correspond to the current moment.

+.. note:: You can also use *Nagios* for monitoring *Galera Cluster for MySQL*.

+          For more information, see http://www.fromdual.com/galera-cluster-nagios-plugin-en.

 ---------------------------------
  Checking the Cluster Integrity
 ---------------------------------